 ‘The Monkees’ Davy Jones dead at 66

-The Monkees' baby-faced Davy Jones, the only British-born member of the 1960s four-man band, died earlier today after suffering a heart attack in Indiantown, Florida.
+The Monkees’ baby-faced Davy Jones, the only British-born member of the 1960s four-man band, died on Feb.
+29 in Indiantown, Florida.
 He was 66.

 Formed in 1965, The Monkees were Jones, Michael Nesmith, 69, Micky Dolenz, who turns 66 next March 8, and Peter Tork, 70.
 Their best-known hit is probably “I’m a Believer.”

 Their television series, The Monkees, ran from 1966 to 1968, the year the feature film Head was released.
-Directed and co-written (with Jack Nicholson) by feature-film first-timer Bob Rafelson – who had previously handled several episodes of the group's TV series and who would become best known for the Oscar-nominated Five Easy Pieces (1970) – Head followed the same loose narrative pattern of the Beatles' A Hard Day's Night (1964) and Help!
+Directed and co-written (with Jack Nicholson) by feature-film first-timer Bob Rafelson – who had previously handled several episodes of the group’s TV series and who would become best known for the Oscar-nominated Five Easy Pieces (1970) – Head, also featuring veteran Victor Mature, followed the same loose narrative pattern of the Beatles’ A Hard Day’s Night (1964) and Help!
 (1965), with songs interspersed between absurd comic situations.
-The musical comedy, however, achieved neither the box office success nor the critical acclaim that had greeted Richard Lester's two Beatles flicks.
+The musical comedy, however, achieved neither the box office success nor the critical acclaim that had greeted Richard Lester’s two Beatles flicks.